-Plan covers 90 days per benefit period.
+You are covered for 90 days per benefit period for Medicarecovered inpatient hospital stays.
 Covered services include but are not limited to:

 - Semi-private room (or a private room if medically necessary)

 - Meals including special diets

 - Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy

-- Inpatient substance abuse services
+- Inpatient substance use disorder services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
-If you need a transplant, we will arrange to have your case reviewed by a Medicareapproved transplant center that will decide whether you are a candidate for a transplant.
-Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Elevate Medicare Select (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion with prior authorization.
+For Medicare-covered inpatient hospital stays, you pay:

-- Days 1-5: \$250 per day for each benefit period - Days 6-90: \$0 per day for each benefit period - Days 91-150: \$800 per day for each "lifetime reserve day" (up to 60 days over your lifetime) - Beyond lifetime reserve days: All costs
+• Days 1-5: \$350 per day for each benefit period

+• Days 6-90: \$0 per day for each benefit period.

+• Days 91-150: \$816 per day for each "lifetime reserve day" (up to 60 days over your lifetime)